securesauce/precaution-beta/README.md

 ## Contributing

 The Precaution project team welcomes contributions from the community.
-Before you start working with Precaution, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 BSD-2 License

 ## Any other questions?

-If you have any other questions which are not addressed in the docs or README, reach out to us in the #precaution channel on [Slack](https://code.vmware.com/web/code/join).